Steamgjk/Nezha/docs/demo.md

 - nezha-proxy-config.yaml
 - nezha-client-config.yaml

+When running distributed tests, the user can refer to the template files (e.g., ```configs/nezha-replica-config-template.yaml```) to generate their customized config files (such as configuring the IP addresses in the config files).

+Before running the experiment, we assume the user has generated and copied their configuration files into the ```$HOME/Nezha/configs``` folder.

 ### View Change Test
 **Step 1**: Launch 3 replicas (i.e. replica-0, replica-1, replica-2).
 Open 3 terminals and launch one replica in each terminal.

 ```
 # In the first terminal (replica-0)
 $HOME/Nezha/bazel-bin/replica/nezha_replica --config $HOME/Nezha/configs/nezha-replica-config-0.yaml